** Updated 8/18/20

 General Resource Assistance - dial 211

-To receive meal swipes, please complete the online form on the Student Food Pantry Engage Central Platform.
+To receive meal swipes, please complete the Meal Swipe Registration Form on the CMU Student Food Pantry Engage Central Platform.

 - You will receive confirmation that your request has been submitted via Engage Central.

 - 10 meal swipes will be added to your card by the end of the next business day.

 - You may request meal swipes once per semester.

 - If you need additional help, please call the Volunteer Center at (989) 774-7685 or email us at firstname.lastname@example.org